Providing Component Access to Enclosing Record Objects

 overriding

-procedure Get (This : in out Serial_Port; Data : out HAL.UInt8) with Inline;
+procedure Get (This : in out Serial_Port; Data : out HAL.UInt8)

 -- Blocks the caller until a character is available!
 Does no polling.